TastyChickenLegs/NoSmokeStayLit/README.md

 - Keep some torches on timers and other on all the time.
 - Stop the smoke and stack those smelters
 - ServerSync to push configurations to all users - Ability to turn off
+- New sliders for Torch Timers.
+Select your hour and min...
+I do all the math automatically.

 ### About the Mod:
 I had issues keeping several mods updated with overlapping features.
 I combined them into this one and